Venn: Resource Management for Collaborative Learning Jobs: Introduction

 \section{Introduction}

-Federated learning (\fl) enables distributed edge devices to perform collaborative machine learning (ML) without moving raw data into the cloud~\cite{google, fa}. \fl has been adopted by many large corporations including Apple, Meta, Google, and LinkedIn to protect user data privacy while improving user experience.
+Collaborative learning (\fl) enables distributed edge devices to perform collaborative machine learning (ML) without moving raw data into the cloud~\cite{google, fa}. \fl has been adopted by many large corporations including Apple, Meta, Google, and LinkedIn to protect user data privacy while improving user experience.
 For example, Google adopts \fl for a wide range of applications such as speech recognition~\cite{google-speech}, healthcare study~\cite{google-health}, next-word prediction~\cite{google-keyboard, gboard-fl}, emoji prediction~\cite{google-emoji}, and query suggestion on keyboard~\cite{google-query-sugg}.
 Each \fl training job in practice often requires 1000$\sim$10000 device participants in each training round and takes 4$\sim$8 days to finish~\cite{google-query-sugg}.
 As the number of \fl applications continues to grow, efficient edge resource management has become the key to fast and resource-efficient \fl.

-As opposed to traditional ML training in the cloud \cite{tiresias,gandiva,gavel}, resource management in \fl introduces several unique characteristics.
-First and foremost, the availability of \fl resources varies rapidly and unpredictably during the lifetime of an \fl job, because client devices may become available, join training, or drop off at any time.
-Meaning, in addition to job-level unpredictability (\eg, when a training job will converge and finish), we must mitigate device-level unpredictability too.

-Second, in comparison to cloud ML, \fl involves orders-of-magnitude larger resource pools that are also highly heterogeneous in terms of their hardware capacity, software versions, and training data availability.
-Even when running on the same population, different \fl jobs often compete for different subsets of devices, influenced by their specific model characteristics and training objectives.
-As such, complex multi-resource contentions are common among multiple ongoing \fl jobs, where eligible resources for one job may \emph{overlap, contain, or be within} those of one or more other jobs.
+Unlike cloud resources, \fl resources are not accessible all the time; they only become available for training when they are connected to WiFi and charging~\cite{google}.
+Moreover, they are highly heterogeneous in terms of hardware capacity, software versions, and training data availability (\S\ref{sec:fl}).
+Even when running on the same client population, different \fl jobs often compete for different subsets of devices, based on their specific model characteristics and training objectives.
+The resource heterogeneity and job's resource requirement diversity lead to complex multi-resource contentions among ongoing \fl jobs, where eligible resources for each job are not only limited but also may \emph{overlap, contain, or be within} those of one or more other jobs.